Textual Entailment is not a Better Bias Metric than Token Probability: Methods

 \subsection{Dataset Construction}

 In this work, we first create an NLI version of an existing bias benchmark dataset, which yields, to our knowledge, the first pair of bias datasets using different tasks but exactly the same bias definitions.
-We chose to use the WinoQueer (WQ) dataset \cite{felkner-etal-2023-winoqueer} because of of its thoroughness and grounding.
-WQ is available under an MIT License, and our use is consistent with its intended use.
-WQ consists of 46,036 sentence pairs covering nine LGBTQ+ subgroups, four counterfactual groups, 173 unique attested harm predicates, and 19 template sentences.
+We chose to use the WinoQueer (WQ) dataset \cite{felkner-etal-2023-winoqueer} because of its thoroughness and grounding.\footnote{WQ is available under an MIT License, and our use is consistent with its intended use.} WQ consists of 46,036 sentence pairs covering nine LGBTQ+ subgroups, four counterfactual groups, 173 unique attested harm predicates, and 19 template sentences.
 The predicates were sourced from a large-scale survey of the LGBTQ+ community and manually annotated by community members.
-In the original WQ dataset, bias scores are calculated from token probabilities, following the methodology established in \citet{nangia-etal-2020-crows}.
-This method defines the bias score as the percentage of cases where the stereotypical model output has higher aggregated token probability than the counterstereotypical model output.
-These percentile bias scores are easy to interpret: 50\% is the ideal score, and scores over 50 indicate the presence of stereotypical bias.
+In the original WQ dataset (which we will henceforth call WQ-TP for clarity), bias scores are calculated from token probabilities, following the methodology established in \citet{nangia-etal-2020-crows}.
+This method defines the bias score as the percentage of cases where the stereotypical model output has higher aggregated token probability than the counterstereotypical model output, producing interpretable percentile bias scores where scores over 50\% indicate a biased model.

 We introduce WinoQueer-NLI (WQ-NLI), a version of the WQ dataset that evaluates bias on a textual entailment classification task, instead of token probabilities.
-In this dataset, we preserve the broad coverage and community-sourced nature of the WQ dataset, as well as the intuitive interpretability of percentile bias scores; we also address the grounding and realism weaknesses of token probability-based bias evaluation by evaluating on textual entailment, a more realistic classification task.
 Textual entailment is a standard NLP task \cite[e.g.][]{williams-etal-2018-broad} in which the goal is to predict whether a \textit{\textbf{hypothesis}} is entailed ($E$), contradicted ($C$), or neutral ($N$), given that a \textit{\textbf{premise}} is true.
 NLI datasets consist of premise/hypothesis sentence pairs, and classifiers usually output a distribution $[p(E), p(N), p(C)]$.